sairamkjdv/sairamkjdv/README.md

 - 👀 I’m interested in Ethical Hacking, Cybersecurity, and contributing to a sustainable future.
 - 🌱 I’m currently learning Basic and Advanced Cybersecurity techniques
 - 💞️ I’m looking to collaborate on Cybersecurity projects, and innovative solutions for societal challenges.
-- 📫 How to reach me sairamkollepara@gmail.com
+- 📫 You can reach me through sairamkollepara@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I received a pre-placement offer as an Associate Security Analyst in Supraja Technologies, Vijayawada based on my performance in Cybersecurity!
+- ⚡ Achievement: I received a pre-placement offer as an Associate Security Analyst in Supraja Technologies, Vijayawada based on my performance in Cybersecurity!

 <!---
 sairamkjdv/sairamkjdv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.